nschonni/cordova-docs/articles/getting-started/tutorial-ionic2.md

-<properties pageTitle="Getting started with Ionic 2 in Visual Studio"
+<properties pageTitle="Getting started with Ionic apps in Visual Studio"
-  description="This is an article on getting started with Ionic 2 in Visual Studio" services="" documentationCenter="" authors="mikejo5000" />
+  description="This is an article on ionic tutorial" services="" documentationCenter="" authors="mikejo5000" />